rastersoft/autovala/README.md

    * namespace: contains the namespace used in all the source files.
 It is more useful when creating libraries.

    * compile_options: contains the options to pass to the Vala compiler.
+Example:

-                     Example: "compile_options: -X -O2" for optimizations
+                     compile_options: -X -O2

    * vala_package: specify a package that must be added with --pkg=... to the vala compiler.
 These are automatically found by Autovala